FIls0010/LLM_tutor/README.md

 - Use the provided rubric
 - Modify it
 - Replace it entirely with your own to customise behaviour evaluation to your heart's content!

+You're free to ignore the LLM Judge's evaluation entirely if you'd prefer to check the Tutor's answer manually.
+This step just saves time when evaluating behaviour at scale.

 ---